ursu96/disertatie/README.md

-# CI/CD for java applications
+# CI/CD FOR Java Applications